-3. Eat with a Meals
+3. Eat with Meals

-4. Eat Before You Might get Sick
+4. Eat Before You Might get Nausea

 Ginger can help to keep your stomach calm when you’re going through a nauseating event and prevent you from feeling queasy.
 This is especially true if you’re going to experience motion sickness or surgery.
-Some studies that showed ginger to be effective had participants consume ginger before participating in something that may cause nausea.
+Some research studies that showed ginger to be effective had participants consume ginger before participating in something that may cause nausea.